 More Soup Recipes

 There are *so* many soup recipes in the archives, be sure to poke around a bit.
 Here's a list of the most popular soups on the site from last year.
 Don't miss these other blender soups.
 I'm going to make this tomato soup next and this favorite noodle soup after that.
+This wonton soup has also been a big favorite over the past year.

 Broccoli Soup with Coconut Milk